aws-samples/amazon-chime-sma-outbound-call-notifications/README.md

 - requesterInfo DynamoDB - Table used to store numbers to call and status of those calls
 - AppSync API - Used to process DynamoDB Table and handle queries and mutations from Lambdas
 - SIP media application - Chime SMA used to make outbound calls.
 Associated with smaOutbound Lambda
 - (Optional) Asterisk Server on Public VPC.
 Used to answer calls and reply with DTMF.
 Please note - Asterisk can take ~5 minutes to create and configure during CDK deployment.
+To access Asterisk, please use Session Manager within EC2.
 - (Optional) Chime Voice Connector with Phone Number associated with Asterisk server.

 ## Additional Resources